-4. Script vs no script
+4. Decide Between Script vs No Script

-This is why businesses often use cold calling scripts to standardize their introduction and how they respond to common objections.
+It can be a lot to remember, which is why businesses often use cold calling scripts to standardize their introduction and how they respond to common objections.
 However, sticking rigidly to a script can limit your ability to create a natural dialogue and build trust.
 This is why scripts are increasingly used as discussion frameworks, which salespeople to use as a guide and not as a rigid process.

-When someone tells you to relax, the last thing you feel is relaxed!
-But seriously, if you come across as human and likable then you are halfway there.
-No one wants to hear from a stranger that’s either sounding like a robot or riddled with fear.
-Here are some tips that help:
+When someone tells you to relax, the last thing you feel is relaxed.
+But seriously, if you come across as human and likable, then you are halfway there.
+No one wants to hear from a stranger who sounds like a robot or is riddled with fear.

 - Make sure you are using a cordless phone so that you can walk around freely.
 Lots of people like using a headset so that they can take notes.